blue·stock·ing noun \-ˌstä-kiŋ\

 Writers on the Range, The Tucson Weekly

-Wrote 800-word op-eds and columns syndicated by High Country News.
-Columns reached more than 100 newspapers.
-Award-winning Life in the American West column for The Tucson Weekly syndicated to 40 papers took on both of the West's sacred cows: real estate development and, uh, cows.
+Wrote 800-word op-eds and columns syndicated by High Country News to more than 70 newspapers.
+Award-winning syndicated column for The Tucson Weekly took on the West's sacred cows: real estate development and, uh, cows.

 International Center for Journalists